dk/Prima/README.md

  - http://search.cpan.org/~karasik/Prima-codecs-win32/
  - http://search.cpan.org/~karasik/Prima-codecs-win64/

-it should work for all MSVC and GCC compilers and for native, cygwin, and mingw/strawberry perl runtimes.
+it should work for all MSVC and GCC compilers and native, cygwin, and mingw/strawberry perl runtimes.

 MacOSX
 ------